Pipetto-crypto/Chroot-Docs/box-wine/box and wine.md

-Get box86 and box64 you find here, log into your chroot/proot and copy the two executables you downloaded in /usr/bin: sudo cp path_to_box86/box86 /usr/bin && sudo cp path_to_box64/box64 /usr/bin
+Get the box86 and box64 executables you find here, log into your chroot/proot and copy the two executables you downloaded in /usr/bin:

+sudo cp path_to_box86/box86 /usr/bin && sudo cp path_to_box64/box64 /usr/bin

 Add armhf foreign architecture: sudo dpkg --add-architecture armhf